Or-Gindes/HS_Stats/README.md

 ```

 ### User manual
-1. This project utilizes a CLI, allowing you to run it in different mechanisms:
+1. This project utilizes a CLI, allowing you to customize the program's behaviour:

+    1. <u>Program Behaviour arguments:</u>
         1. First argument is '-i' - type it if you want the web-scraper to run an infinite number of times.
         2. Second argument is '-n' - type it with a number attached (for example -n5) to run the web-scraper n times (5 in this case).
             * You can't use both the '-i' and '-n' arguments.
-    3. Third argument is '-q' - quiet mode - use it to suppress the opening of browser windows (Warning - makes the scraper slower)
+        3. Third argument is '-q' - quiet mode - use it to suppress the opening of browser windows (Warning - makes the scraper slower).
+    2. <u>Database arguments:</u>
+        1. Fourth argument is '-l' - the hostname - default is set to 'localhost'.
+        2. Fifth argument is '-p' - the password - default is set to 'root'.
+        3. Sixth argument is '-d' - the database name - default is set to 'HS_Stats'.
+        4. Seventh argument is '-o' - overwriting option - If you want to overwrite your existing table.

     * Reminder: An iteration equals to one live feed parsing.

 2. Now, using the terminal / command prompt: